Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 One of our recommendations is the Magic Shutter App.
 It lets you work with long exposures.
 You get to choose your own shutter speed.
 See our article here for the other 9 apps.

 There are lots of smartphone applications out there dedicated to image editing.
 Many of them have the same task in mind, managing your exposure levels and contrast.

 Everyone knows Instagram and VSCO Cam.
 But did you know that Adobe Photoshop also has a mobile app version?
 It offers quite many tools to help you edit your photos.

 Read more here about how this can help you take your smartphone photography to the next level.

 There are specific cellphone applications to help your landscape photography.
-Firstly, you should know landscapes are created way before taking any photographs.
+First, you should know landscapes appear before taking any photographs.

 A successful landscape capture happens because of the research and planning beforehand.
-One of the best apps for planning is The Photographer’s Ephemeris.
+One of the best apps for planning is Photopills.

-This is made possible by something called geotagging.
+This comes from something called geotagging.
 A quick download of an app lets your phone know where you are through GPS (Global Positioning System).